kurtekat/shaiya-episode-6/shaiya/README.md

 # Documentation

-This library contains common types.
+This library contains types that are common to the client and server.
 The other projects depend on this library.

 ## Environment